-Based on the above assumptions and methods, the projection test indicates the DPS HCTF's fiduciary net position was projected to make all projected future benefit payments of current members.
+Based on the above assumptions and methods, the DPS HCTF's FNP was projected to make all projected future benefit payments of current members.
 Therefore, the long-term expected rate of return of 7.25 percent on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.

-Sensitivity of School's proportionate share of the net OPEB liability to changes in the discount rate.
+Sensitivity of the School's proportionate share of the net OPEB liability to changes in the discount rate.
 The following presents the proportionate share of the net OPEB liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:

-1% Current 1% Increase
+1% Decrease Current Discount 1% Increase

-Decrease Discount (8.25%)

-(6.25%) Rate (7.25%)
+(6.25%) Rate (7.25%) (8.25%)

-Proportionate share of the \$69,871 \$59,109 \$49,923

-net OPEB liability
+Proportionate share of the net OPEB liability \$49,229 \$38,628 \$29,574

 OPEB plan fiduciary net position.
-Detailed information about the DPS HCTF's fiduciary net position is available in PERA's CAFR which can be obtained at www.copera.org/investments/pera-financial-reports.
+Detailed information about the DPS HCTF's fiduciary net position is available in PERA's Annual Report which can be obtained at www.copera.org/investments/pera-financial-reports.